 Many writers dream of spending time at a writers residency or colony to focus exclusively on their writing.
 This desire comes from a variety of everyday factors such as no time to write due to work, children, marital responsibilities, or other life circumstances.
 Often, however, the residencies we hear about are the prestigious ones that are so competitive you basically have to be Stephen King or Joyce Carol Oates to get accepted.
 However, there are many programs out there to choose from, and a number of them are less competitive or have different types of funding opportunities and fee structures.

 The residencies I have included here are competitive but not as competitive as many out there.
 They don’t require that you have published a novel or that you have completed an MFA program.
-I have also not included those that cost a fortune though some included do have modest fees while others may have several options for attending including full funding, partial funding and limited or no funding.
-The five presented here are all U.S. based.
+The ones included here are free but some do have options with modest fees while others may have several options for attending including full funding, partial funding and limited or no funding.